Chainlit/Documentation-RAG-application/README.md

-# RAG application using Chainlit, OpenAI, Pinecone and Literal
+# Documentation - RAG application

-The RAG chatbot application for our platform [documentation](https://docs.getliteral.ai/introduction).
+The RAG chatbot application for the Literal platform [documentation](https://docs.getliteral.ai/introduction).

 ## How to use?

-### The Chainlit Application

-- `cp app/.env.example app/.env`
-- Obtain a Literal API key [here](https://docs.getliteral.ai/python-client/get-started/authentication#how-to-get-my-api-key)
-- Get an OpenAI API key [here](https://platform.openai.com/docs/quickstart/step-2-setup-your-api-key)
-- Find your Pinecone API key [here](https://docs.pinecone.io/docs/authentication#finding-your-pinecone-api-key)
-- `pip install -r app/requirements.txt`
-- `chainlit run app/app.py`

 ### Embed the documentation